 The 6 Best Places to Get a Drink in Pacific Beach, San Diego

-Pacific Beach, or PB, is a neighborhood in San Diego, California, that is known for its beaches and party atmosphere.
+Pacific Beach, or PB, is a neighborhood in San Diego, California, that is known for its idyllic beaches and easy-going party atmosphere.
 With the most bars per square mile of any town in the county, there are almost too many options when it comes to grabbing a drink.
 You really need the guidance of a local to find that perfect spot for an evening out.
 Let this article help you as you navigate the notorious drinking culture of Pacific Beach.
+Bottoms up!

-1. The Grass Skirt: Intriguing Tiki Speakeasy
+1. The Grass Skirt: An Intriguing Tiki Speakeasy

-There's something fun about needing special information just to get in to a place.
+There's something fun about needing special information just to get into a place.
 The Grass Skirt has a unique take on the speakeasy trend—the bar is right there in plain sight, but how the heck do you get in?
 Let's just say it involves a nearby poke shop and a walk-in freezer.

-Pro Tip: Start at the Pacific Beach Fish Shop down the street on a Thursday night for the $1 oysters, then walk a block to the Fox for $2 wells.
+Pro Tip: Start at the Pacific Beach Fish Shop down the street on a Thursday night for the $1 oysters, then walk a block to The Fox for $2 wells.
 Oysters and cocktails for practically nothing?
 Why wouldn't you do that?